A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Conclusions

-The emergence of template fitting methods with the capability of generating multivariate probability distribution functions (PDFs) of redshift and physical properties of galaxies represents a paradigm shift.
-These PDFs account for potential correlations between different galaxy properties and fully characterise uncertainties associated with point estimates of the quantities.
+The emergence of template-fitting methods with the capability of generating multivariate PDFs of redshift and physical properties of galaxies represents a paradigm shift.
+These PDFs account for potential correlations between different galaxy properties and fully characterize uncertainties associated with point estimates of the quantities.
 However, with their potential benefits, comes the task of generating them quickly, which is difficult given their complexity.
-For example, the template fitting code \texttt{BAGPIPES} takes a few minutes to fit each galaxy.
+For example, the template-fitting code \texttt{BAGPIPES} takes a few minutes to fit each galaxy.
 While this may not seem significant, the amount of time required to generate them for hundreds of thousands of galaxies, let alone the billions that will be observed with the upcoming photometric surveys such as the LSST and \emph{Euclid}, quickly becomes impractical.
 Coupled with the difficulty of storing such PDFs, a solution that enables on-the-fly production at speed is greatly desirable.

-In this work we tackle the problem by using a machine learning (ML) based approach.
-We introduce a novel method based on the Random Forest (RF) algorithm to generate joint PDFs.
+In this work, we tackle the problem by using an ML-based approach.
+We introduce a novel method based on the RF algorithm to generate joint PDFs.
 As an example, we generate PDFs for the probability space in redshift and stellar mass, as they are two of the most important to accurately predict.
-Our method can be generalised to extract n-dimensional PDFs.
-However, we focus on this specific two-dimensional space as it is easy to visualise and exhibits well-known correlations between the properties.
+Our method can be generalized to extract n-dimensional PDFs.
+However, we focus on this specific two-dimensional space as it is easy to visualize and exhibits well-known correlations between the properties.